Regulation 85 FAQs

 What is phosphorus mineralization?

 The process that converts phosphorus into forms that are available to plants.
-Microbes break down organic phosphates and release inorganic phosphates that are available to plants.
+Microbes break down organic phosphorus and release inorganic phosphates that are available to plants.

 What forms of phosphorus are available to plants?